ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ### The DNS-01 challenge

-The DNS-01 challenge steps are represented in the following sequence diagram:
+The DNS-01 challenge process is represented in the following sequence diagram:

 {{<figure src="dns01.svg" alt="Let's Encrypt DNS01 challenge" caption="*The diagram DNS-01 challenge*" nozoom=true >}}